litixsoft/lx-mongodb/README.md

 In lieu of a formal styleguide take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](http://gruntjs.com/).

 ## Release History
+### v0.4.4
+* add 'trim' and 'strictRequired' to the validationOptions

 ### v0.4.3
 * add option for multi update in update function in BaseRepo